SamGoodSpeed/toilets_and_wifi-repo/README.md

 # Toilets and WIFI
+## TO DO
+1. Add a date and public setting.
-Should make the UI prettier..
+2. Make the UI prettier.